-Random acts of kindness have become very popular in the media lately, and I wonder how many people are actually practising this concept.
+Random acts of kindness have become very popular in the media lately, and I wonder how many people are practising this concept.
 Perhaps part of getting people to participate in this excellent idea is the very concept of it being random.
-This detail of the concept can make it very easy to forget, especially with our busy lives.
+This details of the concept can make it very easy to forget, especially with our busy lives.

 So let’s take it all one step further and call it Deliberate and Planned Acts of kindness.
-With this new name hopefully, we can actually make the whole giving with kindness idea a part of our everyday lives.
+With this new name hopefully, we can make the whole giving with kindness idea a part of our everyday lives.

 Now is the holiday season and the emphasis are on giving and being thankful so what better time to review some ways in which you can easily practice Acts of Kindness.
 There are limitless ways in which to practice Acts of Kindness, but I wanted to share with you some easy yet great suggestions.

 1. Smile at a stranger on the street for no particular reason.

 2. Remember to hold the door open for the next person.